Validation Tools Field Guide

 The report has 7-8 sections.
 You do not need to read all of them.
 Focus on three:

 Porter’s Five Forces - Competitive Rivalry section.
-If it names a competitor you had not thought of, add that competitor to your Step 1 competition column in Ch 1.1.
-If it names one you already knew about but describes their advantage in a way you had not considered, rewrite your [differentiation] blank.
+If it names a competitor you had not thought of, add it to the Competition column in the full hypothesis sprint.
+If it names one you knew about but describes their advantage in a way you had not considered, rewrite your [DIFFERENTIATION] blank.

 SWOT - Weaknesses.
-This is the section that hurts.
-If the AI flags a weakness you already knew about (e.g., “founder has no engineering background”), that is expected.
-If it flags one you had not considered (e.g., “customer acquisition depends on insurance-industry partnerships that take 6-12 months to close”), pay attention.
-That is a structural blank in your hypothesis.
+The section that hurts.
+A weakness you already knew about (e.g., “founder has no engineering background”) is expected.
+One you had not considered (e.g., “customer acquisition depends on insurance-industry partnerships that take 6-12 months to close”) is a structural blank in your hypothesis - pay attention.

 PESTEL - Legal/Regulatory.
 Many founders skip this.
 If your product touches healthcare, finance, education, or anything involving personal data, read this section carefully.
 A regulatory blocker you discover now costs zero dollars.
 One you discover after building costs your runway.

-The Marketing Strategy and Financial Estimates sections are AI-generated first drafts.
-Skim them for ideas; do not treat the numbers as real.
+The Marketing Strategy and Financial Estimates sections are AI-generated first drafts - skim for ideas, do not treat the numbers as real.

 - Trusting it blindly.
-The AI generates insights from general logic, not from your specific market.
-It cannot access your local competitors or proprietary market data.
+The AI generates insights from general logic, not from your specific market - it cannot access your local competitors or proprietary data.

 - Stopping at one report.
-If the first report is too generic, take the most interesting section, expand on it, and re-feed it as a new input.
-Iterate.
+If the first report is too generic, take the most interesting section, expand on it, and re-feed it as new input.

-- Use the export-to-Google-Docs feature.
-Keep the AI-generated framework and manually update it as you gather real interview data.
-By Module 2, you will have a side-by-side comparison of what the AI predicted vs. what real humans said.
+- Export to Google Docs.
+Keep the AI-generated framework and update it as you gather real interview data - by Module 2 you will have a side-by-side of what the AI predicted vs. what real humans said.

-- Ask the tool explicitly about failure modes.
-Refine your input to include: “What could cause this to fail?”
-The Weaknesses and Threats sections will be sharper.
+- Ask explicitly about failure modes - add “What could cause this to fail?” to your input and the Weaknesses and Threats sections sharpen.

 - The free tier has a ~1,000 character limit.
 If your input exceeds it, cut adjectives before you cut specifics.
 “Very innovative” costs characters and adds zero signal.

-Same 2-4 sentence paragraph as VenturusAI.
-Plus: name 1-2 competitors you are aware of.
-The tool uses competitor names to calibrate its market-sizing and competitive-landscape sections.
-If you name zero competitors, it assumes the market is empty - which makes the report less useful.
+Same 2-4 sentence paragraph as VenturusAI, plus 1-2 competitors you are aware of - the tool uses them to calibrate its market-sizing and competitive-landscape sections.
+Name zero competitors and it assumes the market is empty, which makes the report less useful.

 Kill Risks.
 This is the section that justifies the $9.
 It flags existential threats: market saturation (too many entrenched players), low barriers to entry (competitors can clone you in a weekend), CAC-to-LTV problems (acquiring a customer costs more than they will ever pay you), and regulatory hurdles.
 If any kill risk is specific - names a competitor, a regulation, or a cost number - take it seriously.
 If it is generic (“the market is competitive”), treat it as a yellow flag, not a red one.

 Retention-Curve / Unit Economics.
 This section estimates whether the numbers work.
-If it says your target market is too small at your price point, revisit the [customer] blank in Ch 1.1 Step 1.
+If it says your target market is too small at your price point, revisit the [CUSTOMER] blank in Lesson 1.1.
 If it says your CAC is too high relative to LTV, revisit your channel assumption.

 Skip the Executive Summary and Go-To-Market sections on first read.
-They are AI-generated strategy and rarely say anything you could not have guessed.
-Come back to them after you have real interview data.
+They are AI-generated strategy that rarely says anything new; read them after you have real interview data.

 | Starter | Entrepreneur | |